saifsalemm/Nagwa-Quiz-App/README.md

-# this node.js backend is built with javascript
+# This node.js backend is built with javascript
 ## Additional Features to the default ones listed in the project description:
 - Admin User Login and authentication
 - Adding new Words to the database (TestData.json)